avil13/php-master/README.md

 # php-master
 Simple docker-compose config to work with php.

+---

 An easy-to-use repository if you want to quickly try something in php.

 Used by:

-- php: 8.0
+- php: 8.1
 - mariadb: 10.5
 - nginx
 - phpmyadmin

 You should already have docker and docker-compose.

-# Project structure
+## Project structure

-- etc - folder with configs, including nginx
+- `etc` - folder with configs, including nginx
-- www - folder with sites.
+- `www` - folder with sites.
-- add_site.sh - a script for quickly adding a new site folder to it, nginx config and generating an ssl certificate.
+- `add_site.sh` - a script for quickly adding a new site folder to it, nginx config and generating an ssl certificate.

-# Start
+## Start

 Anything you might need can be done with the `make` command.

-## If you want to work with your hands
+### If you want to work with your hands

 At the root of the project